shmp0722/LHON2/README.md

 LHON2
 =====
 This repository contains the scripts that Shumpei Ogawa wrote for his paper analyzing the properties of brain white matter in subjects with retinal diseases.

-The analysis is currently under review for publication.
+If you use this codes please cite the relevant manuscripts describing the work:

+Ogawa, Shumpei, et al. "White matter consequences of retinal receptor and ganglion cell damage."
+Investigative ophthalmology & visual science (2014): IOVS-14.

 The scripts here depend on functions in two other repositories related to the Vistalab.
   * AFQ - Automated Fiber Quantification